ltrc/Plants_domain_article_generation/README.md

 6) Use macro for writing the template.
 7) use python to create a .xml file for uploading to the sandbox.

-### Conclusion:
+### Experiments/Results/Discussion:
+1) Collected datafor plants database.
+2) Translated data into telugu.
+3) Created template for article generation.
-Created 7416 wikipedia pages based on different plants.
+4) Created .xml file for 7416 wikipedia pages based on different plants.

 ### Future work: